Casement, Awning, and Hopper Windows

 - Egress system is avalable.

-Awning Windows feature:
+Awning Windows features:

 - Smooth, scissor-style operator with fold-away nesting handle